simonmichael/hledger/hledger/hledger.m4.md

 Many reports are available, as subcommands. hledger will also detect other `hledger-*` executables as extra subcommands.

-hledger reads _inputfiles_
+hledger usually _inputfiles_
-hledger CLI can also read from stdin with `-f-`; more on that below.

-Here is a small but valid hledger journal file describing one transaction:
+Here is a small journal file describing one transaction:

 _journal_({{
 2015-10-16 bought food